darrylayers/ProductivityPlus/README.md

 JNA-Platform - More tools and interfaces for JNA lib

 jGoodies - Form layout used for GUI building

+JFreeChart - Used for graphing data

+JCommon - Used to help JFreeChart graph data

 All resources can be found here: http://austinayers.com/ProductivityPlus_lib.zip